theupdateframework/pep-maximum-security-model/README.rst

 ================

-This material is based upon work supported by the National Science Foundation under Grant No. CNS-1345049 and CNS-0959138.
+This material is based upon work supported by the National Science Foundation under Grants No. CNS-1345049 and CNS-0959138.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-Nick Coghlan, Daniel Holth and the distutils-sig community in general for helping us to think about how to usably and efficiently integrate TUF with PyPI.
+We thank Nick Coghlan, Daniel Holth and the distutils-sig community in general for helping us to think about how to usably and efficiently integrate TUF with PyPI.

-Roger Dingledine, Sebastian Hahn, Nick Mathewson,  Martin Peck and Justin Samuel for helping us to design TUF from its predecessor Thandy of the Tor project.
+Roger Dingledine, Sebastian Hahn, Nick Mathewson,  Martin Peck and Justin Samuel helped us to design TUF from its predecessor Thandy of the Tor project.

-Konstantin Andrianov, Geremy Condra, Vladimir Diaz, Zane Fisher, Justin Samuel, Tian Tian, Santiago Torres, John Ward, and Yuyu Zheng for helping us to develop TUF.
+We appreciate the efforts of Konstantin Andrianov, Geremy Condra, Zane Fisher, Justin Samuel, Tian Tian, Santiago Torres, John Ward, and Yuyu Zheng to develop TUF.